OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

 ## Conclusion

-In this post you examined the installation process for Jenkins in Windows and major Linux distributions, as well as learning tips for administering the Jenkins service.
+In this post you examined the installation process for Jenkins in Windows and major Linux distributions, and learned tips for administering the Jenkins service.

 Traditional installations are just one method for getting a Jenkins server up and running though.
 In the next post you'll learn how to install Jenkins with Docker.